i000313/test-repo/README.md

 # Polarity Propagation Algorithm - Introduction

-This is the implementation two **polarity propagation algorithms** in Java.
+This is the implementation of two **polarity propagation algorithms** in Java.
 These algorithms allows us to classify a set of words as `positive`, `negative` and `neutral`.